logicalahara/tkssharma.com/content/posts/2020-01-13-journey-of-apis.md

 Main Focus will be on Advantages of Graphql Over REST in some use-cases

+Few Advantages are -

 * Good for Decoupled applications with one common Graphql as API gateway
 * Good for client-side caching or managing state like for React Application at client side
 * Helping us to Build APIs with schema & Type definition

+Simple Architecture of application may Have -

 Frontend
 * React